-You've been conditioned to believe every device needs antivirus software, but that isn't true for Apple's iPhones and iPads.
+You've been conditioned to believe every device needs the best antivirus software, but that isn't true for Apple's iPhones and iPads.
 While many security companies offer products that support the iPhone, they're not really antivirus software; Apple has made sure that you don't need it.

 Keep iOS updated

 While you may read stories about iPhone security and privacy, such as a backdoor flaw in its Wi-Fi chip and how an iCloud account can hold a device hostage, third-party solutions can't touch those issues.
 Apple guards the iPhone's security measures so closely that the most you can do is install iOS updates, which normally include security fixes.

 Of course, don't feel the need to do so immediately, as some updates are less stable than others.
 Unless you're a high-profile individual and you suspect the target of online attacks, you can probably wait a week or two after the most recent update comes out.

 In order to understand why you don't need antivirus software for your iOS device, it's important to understand how those programs function on devices that run other operating systems.
 Rich Mogull, analyst & CEO of the Securosis security firm, tells us that in order for antivirus software to work, it needs hooks into the operating system that — when available — "also create potential vulnerabilities."

 Mogull explained that these hooks provide "very deep access to monitor what's going on and detect malware," and can lead to situations where the antivirus software "becomes the target of the attack." iOS doesn't allow for the possibility to latch such hooks into its system, thanks to a design that deeply separates the apps from the rest of the system, a process commonly known as sandboxing.

 This way, no apps you download or websites you visit have a chance at cracking the digital safe that contains fingerprint information used by iPhone Touch ID sensors, or steal photos off your device.
 Sure, you could accidentally click on permissions that let an app access those photos, but no app can access data without asking.